 - The eye is bleeding or oozing sticky fluid

-How to deal with your baby constantly rubbing her eye
+What to do when your baby keeps rubbing their eye

 It’s likely that if your baby has something stuck in their eye that they are rubbing their eye as a response to the irritant.
 This is normal, but you should prevent them from doing this because rubbing the eye while something is stuck in it could cause the hair or particle to scratch or irritate the eye causing further irritation and risk of infections.